ciarangray0/GAA-Video-Analysis/pipeline_testing_and_research/README.md

 Designed for reproducibility and modular development (detection, tracking, post-processing, analytics).

+This Directory contains a series of diagnostic scripts used for debugging and data collection, and a jupyter notebook for research and experimentation with different models, parameters, and techniques.

 ## Features
 - Frame extraction from Veo recordings
 - Object detection with configurable models